-- Gross burn rate gives founders a clear picture of how much cash is being spent each month.
-It's also a financial metric all venture capitalists, investors and board members will want to know at a high-level, review at a more detailed level and keep tabs on over time.
+Gross burn rate gives you a clear picture of how much cash you’re spending each month.
+It's also a financial metric that all venture capitalists, investors, and board members will want to have access to.

 Net burn rate is the total amount of cash you're losing per month.

-The net burn rate factors your total expenses and total income in a given month, including proceeds from revenue and cost of sales, to determine burn rate.
-This is the same figure as Net Income on your monthly P&L statement.
+It factors in your total expenses and total income in a given month.
+This includes proceeds from revenue and cost of sales.
+Net burn is the same as net income on your monthly P&L statement.

-- Derived from your P&L statement (Net Income) which includes COGS, net burn provides the most comprehensive view of burn by weighing revenue and income against expenses.
+This type of cash burn rate provides the most comprehensive view of burn by weighing revenue and income against expenses.

-- Net burn uses accrual accounting, which makes for a more consistent calculation and contextual alignment with the rest of your financial records which use accrual accounting method.
+Investors and board members prefer this burn rate because it uses accrual accounting.
+This makes for a more consistent calculation and contextual alignment with the rest of your financial records.

 Relationship Between Burn Rate and Startup Runway

 Burn rate and startup runway go hand in hand.
-Your burn rate calculation can be used to quickly determine your company's cash runway, or how long your company can operate at its current rate before running out of cash.
+You can use the burn rate calculation to quickly determine your company's cash runway (how long your company can operate at its current rate before running out of cash).